RastkoPetrovic/Spring5-RecipeApplication/README.md

 # SpringBoot-RecipeApplication
-Simple Spring application where I practiced Spring Boot.
+Simple Spring application where I was practicing Spring Boot.
 ## About
 This application is applicaion built in course Spring Framework 5 - Beginner to Guru.
-In this application I practice using Hinbernate, using Thymeleaf template, using Lombok and connecting to MySQL database.
+In this application I was practicing using Hinbernate, using Thymeleaf template, using Lombok and connecting to MySQL database.